denyskryvytskyi/denyskryvytskyi.github.io/menu/projects.md

 My first complete programming project and game developed in 2015 year.
 I have been developed it by two months knowing only basic of C++ from Herbert Schildt book.
-But code was completly refactored maybe 3 times since that and it looks more elegant for now))
+But code was completly refactored maybe 3 times since that and it looks more elegant for now:)

 <video width="100%" height="100%" controls="controls">
   <source src="https://user-images.githubusercontent.com/25298585/163442276-ade2a688-689f-4cf4-9e08-e880599159a1.mp4" type="video/mp4">